jicksta/sync-evernote/README.md

 * All sync chunks (including notes, notebooks)
 * A simple list of notebooks

-Files are saved into the `/mnt/sync-evernote/data` volume as JSON and YAML-marshalled Thrift Ruby objects.
+Files are saved into the `/mnt/sync-evernote/data` volume as JSON and YAML-marshaled Thrift Ruby objects.

 *This system does not download note bodies, yet.
 Coming soon!*